yijiano/tp/docs/UserGuide.md

   restock               - Restocks a specified item with an optional expiry date and quantity restock-all           - Restocks all items below a specified threshold use                   - Priority removal of items from the list, starting with earliest expiry date

+Visualization:
+  visualize-price       - Visualizes item prices as a bar chart visualize-cost        - Visualizes item costs as a bar chart visualize-stock       - Visualizes item stocks as a bar chart visualize-cost-price  - Visualizes item costs and prices side-by-side as a bar chart

 Price and Cost Management:
   cost                  - Sets the cost for a specified item